 Did singing ‘Swing Low, Sweet Chariot’ keep me from going out at night and stealing hubcaps?
 No, it didn’t.
 But at least it probably made me feel bad about it.

 What’s the moral of this yarn?
 Well, there is none.
 I’ll just sit here on the front porch in my rocker, chew on a piece of hay, sip corn likker from a Mason jar and mutter about how the world’s gone to the dogs.

 But I will have my laptop, with a 50 Mb broadband wifi connection.

 So I’m gonna click ri’chere and sing along with good old Woody Guthrie singing ‘Red River Valley’.
-The earliest known written manuscripts of the lyrics bear the notations “Nemaha 1879” and “Harlan 1885,” which are the names of both counties in Nebraska and of towns in Iowa, but there’s speculation that the song was composed at the time of the Wolseley Expedition to the northern Red River Valley of 1870 in Manitoba.
+The earliest known written manuscripts of the lyrics bear the notations “Nemaha 1879” and “Harlan 1885,” both of which are names of counties in Nebraska and towns in Iowa, but there’s speculation that the song was composed at the time of the Wolseley Expedition to the northern Red River Valley of 1870 in Manitoba.